What Makes the Temecula Probate Court Unique?

 Temecula probate lawyers and their clients are very lucky to have a speedy clerk’s office in the Temecula Probate Court.
 If everything is in order when a probate petition is granted, then the court will issue the order on the same day.
 Probate attorneys or self-represented parties may purchase certified copies of their letters immediately following their hearing.

-The Temecula Probate Court does not have an e-file system (as many other counties do) but does have a fax filing system.
-Most, but not all, probate documents can be filed via fax filing.
-Anyone who wants to use the fax filing system can either sign up for an annual fee or pay per page.
+The Temecula Probate Court has an e-filing system to submit documents electronically to the court.
+Most, but not all, probate documents can be filed via the e-filing system.
 In addition, the clerk’s office also accepts filing of pleadings.
 Unlike some counties that simply won’t permit window filings for anyone represented by a probate attorney, the Temecula Probate Court continues to allow counsel to file at the clerk’s window.

 Scheduling court dates in the Temecula Probate Court is hassle free.
 The clerks are very helpful and will usually set a hearing on a requested date as long it fits in the court’s existing calendar.
 The clerks also must make sure there is also enough time to give notice of the hearing.